plone/training/docs/volto_customization/voltosettings.md

 You can not only change but also extend Volto here by extending existing configuration options or adding new ones.

-For example here you add new blocks, cusomize existing blocks or configure what view/template is used for viewing a certain content-type.
+For example here you add new blocks, customize existing blocks or configure what view/template is used when displaying a certain content-type.
-Here are the most useful volto settings which we have for a typical volto project.